Probate / Estate Administration

 There are some types of assets that are “non-probate assets” and do not go through probate.
 These include:

-- Properties where the first owner dies that are titled as “joint tenants with right of survivorship” or “tenants by the entirety” pass to the surviving co-owners by operation of law and do not go through probate.
+- Properties that are titled as “joint tenants with right of survivorship” or “tenants by the entirety” pass to the surviving co-owners by operation of law when the first owner dies and do not go through probate.

 - Bank accounts with “pay on death” (POD) designations or “in trust for” designations.